-IJPC fully believes that immigrants are to be welcomed to the United States and that US law needs to provide a path for our undocumented neighbors to gain legal status.
-Immigrant individuals and families must be given opportunities for integration into US society and protected from exploitation.
+IJPC fully believes that immigrants are to be welcomed to the United States and that U.S. law needs to provide a path for our undocumented neighbors to gain legal status.
+Immigrant individuals and families must be given opportunities for integration into U.S. society and protected from exploitation.
 Furthermore, IJPC realizes that people do not make the decision to leave their homeland lightly.
 Nations need to work together to create a just international economic structure in which every person’s human rights are respected and provides dignified work within each country.
 We believe that national security is not enhanced by threats of mass deportation, detention of undocumented individuals and families, or by vast increases in border surveillance.

-The goal of IJPC’s immigration program is to engage immigrants, allies and the general public on the realities of our broken immigration system so that they can come together and advocate for comprehensive immigration reform.
+The goal of IJPC’s immigration program is to engage immigrants, allies, and the general public on the realities of our broken immigration system so that they can come together and advocate for comprehensive immigration reform.

 - IJPC’s Youth Educating Society (YES) program empowers immigrant youth and allies, through support and education, to cultivate social and legislative change for a more inclusive and just society.
 Through monthly meetings, leadership training, direct action organizing campaigns and sharing their stories, IJPC’s YES leaders are using their voices to demand change in Cincinnati and beyond.

 - IJPC offers interactive, dynamic group presentations to explain how the immigration system works and doesn’t work.
 There are three main presentations we offer, all of which can be tailored to the request: Immigration 101, DACA and Dream Act Presentation, and our YES Speakers Bureau.

 - To request a presentation or speaker, please fill out this form.